+01-01:25:31

-01-01:25:31 Merchant: Well, it was wonderful, but I was also very fortunate to get a fellowship, and it was a fellowship that was created, an E.B.
-Fred Fellowship, exactly for mothers with children who were trying to finish their PhDs.
-And I heard about it on the Wisconsin Public Radio, WHA one day when I was in the house, and Hugh was there with me, and I said to him, "Should I apply?" and he said, "Sure."
+Merchant: It was wonderful, but I was also very fortunate to get a fellowship.
+It was an

+E.B.
+Fred Fellowship that was created exactly for mothers with children who were trying to finish their PhDs.
+I heard about it on the Wisconsin Public Radio, WHA, one day when I was in the house.
+And Hugh was there with me, and I said to him, "Should I apply?" and he said, "Sure."
 But he didn't think I was going to get it, but I was one of the first ones to get the fellowship.
-And it was wonderful because it paid for a babysitter to come and cook the lunch, so I could go to campus.
-I could have lunch on campus, and the babysitter would make the food and also clean the house, and it was a brilliant fellowship conceptualized by Catherine Clarenbach, a dean at Wisconsin.
-And the fact that I heard about it and applied for it enabled me to write my dissertation in the library on the campus.
-01-01:26:52 Eardley-Pryor: That's incredible.
+And it was wonderful because it paid for a babysitter to come and cook the lunch for the children, so I could go to campus.
+I could have lunch on campus, and the babysitter would cook the food and also clean the house.
+It was a brilliant fellowship conceptualized by Kathryn Clarenbach, a dean at Wisconsin.
+And the fact that I heard about it and applied for it enabled me to write my

+dissertation in the library on the campus.

+01-01:26:52

+Eardley-Pryor: That's incredible.
 What a progressive scholarship at that time.

+01-01:26:56

-01-01:26:56 Merchant: It was amazing.
+Merchant: It was amazing.
 Yes, it was amazing.

+01-01:26:59

-01-01:26:59 Eardley-Pryor: Especially for the dominant cultural expectations about women in the household, in that era in particular.
+Eardley-Pryor: Especially for the dominant cultural expectations about women in the

+household, in that era in particular.

 01-01:27:08 Eardley-Pryor: I want to ask about your research as well.
-You pursued this interest in physics in the 1700s and were looking through the rare books and the resources that were available in Madison.
+You pursued this interest in physics in the 1600s and were looking through the rare books and the resources that were available in Madison.
 What was the story you ended up telling for your dissertation?

-01-01:27:28 Merchant: Well, it was the question of the conservation of momentum and conservation of kinetic energy.
-And momentum was symbolized by mv, and kinetic energy by mv squared-and the one-half was added later in the eighteenth century.
-But momentum and energy were two forms of trying to understand motion, the motion of colliding bodies that like billiard balls would hit each other and also falling bodies and any kind of the motion on the planet of any objects that were thrown or just fell off of something.
-So in other words, how do you understand the motion of objects on the planet.
-And there was a big controversy-was it mv or was it mv squared?
-And Descartes said it was mv, and for him, the v, was absolute; it wasn't plus or minus, it was just mv.
-And for Leibniz it was mv squared, there was no one-half at that point.
-And Leibniz lived a little later than Descartes, but there were some followers of Descartes that took up the mv and made a big point out of it, so there were controversies between the different philosophers.
+01-01:27:28 Merchant: It was on the question of the conservation of momentum and conservation of kinetic energy.
+Momentum was symbolized by mv, and kinetic energy by mv the one-half was added in the early nineteenth century.
+But momentum and energy were both forms of trying to understand motion, the motion of colliding bodies that like billiard balls would hit each other.
+And also falling bodies and any kind of the motion on the planet of any objects that were thrown or just fell off of something.
+So in other words, how do you understand the motion of objects on the planet?
+There was a big controversy-was it mv or was it mv?
+Descartes said it was mv, and for him, the v, was absolute; it wasn't plus or minus, it was just mlvl.
+But for Leibniz it was mv-there was no one-half at that point.
+Leibniz lived a little later than Descartes, but there were some followers of Descartes who took up the mv and made a big point out of it.
+There were major controversies between the different philosophers.

 01-01:29:28 Eardley-Pryor: And after doing your research, what was the result of that controversy?
-01-01:29:33 Merchant: Well, the result of the controversy was that later D'Alembert in the middle of the following century said both are correct, and it was only even later that they added the one-half to the mv squared.
-D'Alembert said both were correct and so that was how I ended my dissertation.
+01-01:29:33 Merchant: The result of the controversy was that later d'Alembert in the middle of the eighteenth century said both are correct, and it was even later that they added the one-half to the $mv^2$ .
+D'Alembert said both were correct and that was how I ended my dissertation.
 My dissertation was the story of controversy and then reconciliation.